 Where I come from, we have a phrase: “Tough as an old pine knot.”

 Against-the-grain aberrations of sameness, knots are simultaneously markers of growth and stubborn reminders that we carry the scars of our past.
 Where uniformity is sought, they are intractably difficult.
-They are the places where directions shift, slowness takes hold, and change occurs.
+They are the places where directions shift and change takes hold.

 I believe that if we are going to craft a more beautiful world, we’re going to need to learn to work with our knots, to design collaborative ways of growing that gracefully celebrate the inclusion of our ecosystems, our places, our communities — not to simply saw through them.